chakrakan/fit4less-autobooker/README.md

 4. ???
 5. Profit!

-> NOTE: You can't book consecutive slots for the same day!
+> Note: You can't book consecutive slots for the same day!
 One day/one slot is the rule from Fit4Less.